pendragons-code/Jasbot/README.md

 # Jasbot:

 This repository contains the open source version of Jasbot!
-It is poorly written as of now since this bot is made to be simple to use.
+It is poorly written as of now since this bot is made to be simple to use (mainly because I'm lazy, but yes I will work on it.).
 This repository is not yet fully done, therefore you should come back later and make suggestions if you can!

 ```